seagreen/hermetic/README.md

 # Why no PRs?

-I want to have absolutely zero maintenance burden from this, not even the almost zero that comes from quality PRs.
+I'd like absolutely no maintenance burden from this, not even the almost none that comes from quality PRs.

 Fork and add your own twist!